Categories

 More benefits to storyboarding

-I’m interesting in looking at indigenous principles of storytelling as a way to guide my workshop design.
-I believe that by setting a personal intention, it will help guide the development and shape of the workshop
+As I’ve mentioned before, I’m interested in looking at indigenous principles of storytelling as a way to guide my workshop design.
+These intentions will help guide the development and shape of my workshop.

-– It’s not about knowing the story by heart, it about allowing the story to affect you and your soul at a cellular level.
-It not about bringing more attention to the brain, but allowing the mind of the body to guide the storytelling design.
+It’s not about knowing the story by heart, it is about allowing the story to affect you and your soul at a cellular level.
+It is not about bringing more attention to the brain, but allowing the mind of the body to guide the storytelling design.

 – To empower participants into taking the time and space to help them embody their practice